phetsims/equality-explorer/doc/implementation-notes.md

 **Memory management**:

 All calls that register an observer have associated documentation indicating whether a corresponding unregister call is required.
 This includes calls to `link`, `lazyLink`, `addListener`, `new DerivedProperty`, `Property.multilink` and `new Multilink`.
-When unregistering is not needed, it's typically because instances of a type exist for the lifetime of teh sim.
+When unregistering is not needed, it's typically because instances of a type exist for the lifetime of the sim.
 Examples:

 ```js
 // unlink not needed.